-7. Referral or transfer to another health or social care provider
+6. Referral or transfer to another health or social care provider

 - Prior to a resident's transfer to and/or from another health or social care facility, an assessment for infection risk must be undertaken.
-This ensures appropriate placement of the resident. - Documentation, e.g. an Inter-health and social care infection control (IHSCIC) transfer form (see Appendix 1) or patient passport, must be completed for all transfers, internal or external and whether the resident presents an infection risk or not.
+This ensures appropriate placement of the resident. - Documentation, e.g. a patient passport or an 'Inter-health and social care infection control transfer Form' (available to download at www.infectionpreventioncontrol.co.uk), must be completed for all transfers, internal or external and whether the resident presents an infection risk or not.
 Refer to the 'Patient placement and assessment Policy for Care Home settings'. - The ambulance/transport service and receiving area must be notified of the resident's infectious status in advance.

-8. Deceased resident
+7. Deceased resident

-SICPs and TBPs should be maintained when in contact with a deceased resident.
+SICPs and, where required, 'Transmission based precautions' (TBPs) should be maintained when in contact with a deceased resident.
 Refer to the 'Care of the deceased Policy for Care Home settings'.